DrWateryCat/Robotics2018/README.md

 ## Current Status
 * Drive subsystem implemented and ready to test
+* Lifter implemented as far as possible
+* Autonomous paths planned out, ready for testing.
 * Odometry ready to test
 * PID ready to tune
 * LEDs ready to go

 ## Current Roadmap
 * Tune the drive PID
-* Finalize the design for the manipulator
-* Implement the manipulator
+* Tune the lifter
-* Investigate possible paths for autonomous
+* Test the autonomous
+* Build the robot